aturgarg/SniptRSS/ReadMe.txt

-﻿Version control used in the project is Git
+﻿Version control used in the project is Git.

+Test change